Cray-HPE/csm-hotfixes/csm-1.5/CASMTRIAGE-6796-csm-pre-install-metal-ipxe/README.md

 > **NOTE** This hotfix is superseded by CASMTRIAGE-7232's hotfix.

-This hotfix is exclusive to the 1.5.0 fresh install.
+This hotfix is exclusive to the fresh install of 1.5.0, 1.5.1, 1.5.2, and 1.5.3.
 It is imperative to run this hotfix immediately following the extraction of the CSM tarball on the PIT.
 Specifically, after step 3 of section 2 in the [pre-installation](https://github.com/Cray-HPE/docs-csm/blob/release/1.5/install/pre-installation.md#2-download-and-extract-the-csm-tarball).

 This hotfix will: